QDeltaSoft/qradiopredict/README.md

 Credits and License
 -------------------

-QRadioPredict is designed and developed by Adrian Musceac YO8RZZ, and it is licensed under the GNU General Public License.
+QRadioPredict is designed and developed by Adrian Musceac YO8RZZ, and it is licensed under the GNU General Public License version 2.
 The MapGraphics library was coded by Raptorswing and comes with a FreeBSD license.
 Following people and organisations have contributed: